-The examination will consist of The examination will consist of a written paper worth 100 marks.
+The examination will consist of a written paper worth 100 marks.
 Time allowed: 3 hours plus 5 minutes reading time.
 The paper will consist of four r sections.
-Section I (20 marks) Section II (40 marks) Section III (20 marks) Section IV (20 marks) There will be objective response questions to the value of 20 marks.
-There will be four short- answer questions.
-Questions may be in parts.
-There will be one question that requires an extended response in a business There will be two extended-response questions. the value of 20 marks.
-There will be approximately 12 items in report format.
-This question will Candidates will be required to answer one total. incorporate elements from across topics in the HSC question Each question will be course. drawn from a different The expected length of response will be around topic in the HSC course.
-The expected length of six pages of an response will be around examination writing six pages of an booklet (approximately examination writing 800 words). booklet (approximately 800 words).
+Section I (20 marks) Section II (40 marks) Section III (20 marks) Section IV (20 marks) There will be objective There will be four short- There will be one question There will be two response questions to answer questions. 🚣 that requires an extended extended-response the value of 20 marks.
+Questions may be in parts. response in a business questions. the value of 20 marks. ♣ There will be report format.
+Candidates will be approximately 12 items in This question will required to answer one total. incorporate elements from question across topics in the HSC Each question will be course. drawn from a different The expected length of topic in the HSC course. response will be around The expected length of six pages of an response will be around examination writing six pages of an booklet (approximately examination writing 800 words). booklet (approximately 800 words).

 Task number Task 1 Task 2 Task 3 Task 4

 Nature of task Business Report Essay Multiple choice and short answer (stimulus-based) questions Trial Examination Task component weighting %

 Components Assessment compone ent breakdowns

 A Knowledge and understanding of course content 10 10 10 10 40

 B Stimulus-based skills 5 5 5 5 20

 C Inquiry and research 5 5 5 5 20

 D Communication of business information, ideas and issues in appropriate forms 5 5 5 5 20

-Task total % 25 25 25 25 1000/
+Task total % 25 25 25 25 4000/

-Date due - week beginning Term 4 Week 8 Term 1, Week 6 Term 2, Week 8 Weeks 4/5 Term 3 100%
+Date due - week beginning 30/11/2020 29/03/2021 31/05/2021 Trial period Term 3 100%